denten-books/plain-text/5-surface.md

 characters all took up exactly five spaces.
 "Neither is this a small matter," Bacon wrote:

-> These Cypher-Characters have, and may performe: For by this *Art* a way is
+> these Cypher-Characters have, and may performe: For by this *Art* a way is
 > opened, whereby a man may expresse and signifie the intentions of his minde,
 > at any distance of place, by objects which may be presented to the eye, an
 > accommodated to the eare: provided those objects be capable of a twofold
 > difference only; as by Bells, by Trumpets, by Lights and Torches, by the
-> report of Muskets, an any instruments of like nature [@bacon_advancement_1987,
+> report of Muskets, and any instruments of like nature [@bacon_advancement_1987,
 > 266].

 Writing more than two centuries before electric telegraphy, Bacon eloquently